Women in Science Distinguished Professor: Life, Natural, Engineering and Social Science Award

 This award honors outstanding faculty women in the sciences who have excelled in their research accomplishments, teaching and mentorship, and contributions to the state of Montana and/or Montana State University.

-The winner will be required to give one public lecture on the value and contribution of diversity to their scholarship and experiences and will serve as a voice and role model for others on campus via participation in one or two panel discussions and workshops each year for two years.
+The winner will be encouraged to give one public lecture on the value and contribution of diversity to their scholarship and experiences and will serve as a voice and role model for others on campus via participation in one or two panel discussions and workshops each year for two years.

 Anyone may nominate tenured women-faculty in Life, Natural, Engineering, and Social Sciences.
 Nominees should have achieved the rank of Full Professor.
 Faculty with administrative components to their appointment (Deans, Dept Heads etc) are eligible for nomination.